 What will it cost?

 We hope that helps you understand how the testing system works.
-To get a test arranged, or to get your NVQ and skilled worker CSCS Card, you can call SuperSkills on 01845 527445.
+Once you’ve got your test arranged, if you need to get your NVQ and skilled worker CSCS Card, you can call SuperSkills on 01845 527445.